ElysonEva/117-droptop-project/README.md

 Each detection is mapped to the existing Droplets and updated to those droplets' positions.
 Green boxes are straight segments, Blue boxes are Curve segments, red dots are points along the curve to calculate the quadratic coefficients a, b, c, black boxes are dispensers, purple boxes are ML model's detections (the top left-hand number is ID, the right-hand number is confidence), Cyan/Aqua boxes inside the purple boxes are Python Python-initialized droplets to store data.
+If a detection is missed then predict where it'll be using the fact the Droplet is in a straight or curve traveling in 1 direction
 1. Pass in weights_path which is a file of weights trained with YoloV8 and a video path to main()
     ```if __name__ == '__main__':
     '''Start Time and End Time is a timer to measure run time'''